 Trekking up Mt Kenya is an amazing experience and should be on everyone’s bucket list.
 Sure, most people head to Kilimanjaro, but you don’t want to be the same as everyone else, right?
+After all, there are so many great national parks and it’s not all about Kenyan safaris!

 The walk starts as you enter the national park and as you trek up to summit one of its three peaks, you will slowly meander through thick forest, bamboo and heather, past lakes and streams and get some of the most stunning views of central Kenya.
 The park is also home to some of Africa’s most sought after animals and you may be lucky enough to encounter them on your climb.